-The project described in this proposal will advance the design of the Muon accelerator complex in order to demonstrate that it is competitive with respect to other alternatives (e.g. FCC and CLIC), and will progress with the design of components so that a well defined baseline can be proposed at the next Update of the European Strategy for Particle Physics.
-The results will also influence decisions in other regions, such as US and Asia.
-One of the motivations to define in more detail a complete baseline is to verify that a Muon Collider would produce a comparable physics output with a much lower impact on the environment.
+Sustainability motivations

+An important motivation to advance the understanding on the feasibility of muon colliders with respect to other alternatives is that they are expected to provide the most effective option to study high energy phenomena for two reasons:

+Muons are fundamental particles, therefore all their energy is available during collisions and produce very clean events

+They have the largest mass among leptons, therefore can be accelerated in circular colliders at very high energy without suffering from synchrotron radiation, and profit of the intrinsic efficiency of circular colliders.

+These two properties result in two main advantages of MCs with respect to alternatives with similar physics reach:

-An important motivation to advance the understanding on the feasibility of colliders with respect to other alternatives is that they are expected toMuons, and profit of the intrinsic efficiency of circular collidersFirst of all, a Muon Collider will have a small footprint with respect to alternatives (the largest circular accelerator will have a diameter of ~3km, to be compared with ~16 km for the FCC and 50km length for the 3TeV CLIC.
+a Muon Collider will have a smaller footprint with respect to alternatives (the largest circular accelerator at 10 TeV will have a diameter of ~3km, to be compared with ~16 km for the FCC and 50km length for the 3TeV CLIC.

-Secondly, its electricity consumption is expected to be significantly lower than other alternatives.
+Its electricity consumption is expected to be significantly lower than other alternatives.
 A conceptual comparison with CLIC is shown in fig. 3: